swiftlang/vscode-swift/docs/settings.md

 The path to a directory that will be used for build artifacts.
 This path will be added to all swift package manager commands that are executed by vscode-swift extension via `--build-path` option.
 When no value provided - nothing gets passed to swift package manager and it will use its default value of `.build` folder in workspace.
 You can use absolute path for directory or the relative path, which will use the workspace path as a base.
 Unfortunately, VSCode does not correctly understand and pass the tilde symbol (~) which represents user home folder under *nix systems.
 Thus, it should be avoided.

+- **Disable Auto Resolve**

+When the Swift extension starts up and whenever the `Package.swift` or `Package.resolved` files are updated a `swift package resolve` process is run to make sure we have the correct versions of dependencies downloaded.
+You can disable this process with the disable auto resolve setting.

 ### Sourcekit-LSP

 [Sourcekit-LSP](https://github.com/apple/sourcekit-lsp) is the language server used by the the Swift extension to provide symbol completion, jump to definition etc. It is developed by Apple to provide Swift and C language support for any editor that supports the Language Server Protocol.